Welcome to today's edition of the Rush 24-7 podcast.

 You'll find the search engine that delivers better results and more of them if you fail to put your favorite articles in your stack.

-Uh small surprises everywhere will continue to highlight those.
+Small surprises everywhere will continue to highlight those.

-We'll be back after this break with Arnold Schwarzenegger on the Today Show, calling me irrelevant.
+We'll be back after this break with Arnold Schwarzenegger on the Today Show calling me irrelevant.

-Yes, one-on-one interview today on the Today Show.
+Yes, one-on-one interview today on The Today Show.

-Every time he's on the Today Show, whoever it is, Matt Wauer, today it was Campbell Brown, could be Meredith Vieira, even could be Al Joker out there doing the weather.
+Every time he's on The Today Show, whoever it is, Matt Wauer, today it was Campbell Brown, could be Meredith Vieira, even could be Al Joker out there doing the weather.

 And it happened today.